Go West: the USA

 There she is, proudly standing all on her own, torch held aloft, watching over the city.
 She is my first point of focus as the wind gently buffets the rising helicopter, now banking around to the left as I make my way along the Hudson River.

-Soaring above the docks of New York's Lower West Side, I pass by the site of the World Trade Centre and the old immigration area on Ellis Island.
+Soaring above the docks of New York's Lower West Side, I pass by the site of the World Trade Center and the old immigration area on Ellis Island.
 I bank left again, and she is right in front of me, imperious as I circle above, before leaving her and moving along the East River.

 Below, there is now the Brooklyn Bridge, NATO HQ and Yankee Stadium, while off to the left is the towering Empire State Building, dominating the skyline among a multitude of skyscrapers reaching high into the air.